Student teacher, Zach H, assisting in classroom.

 Illustration of Mountain

-Students that complete the program and achieve certification have the opportunity to student teach in public schools, intermediate units, approved private schools, preschools, etc. Multiple field-based experiences are also available through advanced sequence coursework and practicum placements.
-Student teaching assignments are located within select counties in Pennsylvania.
+Students who complete the program with certification have the opportunity to student teach in public schools, intermediate units, approved private schools, preschools, etc. Multiple field-based experiences are also available through advanced sequence coursework and practicum placements.
+Student teaching assignments are located within select PA counties.

 Courses and Curriculum